Baio0/baio0.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a postdoctoral research assistant at the Machine Intelligence and Neural Technologies (MINT) Lab at Vanderbilt University, Nashville, TN, advised by [Soheil Kolouri](https://engineering.vanderbilt.edu/bio/soheil-kolouri).
-I obtained my Ph.D. degree in the Electrical and Computer Engineering Department, University of Delaware, in 2022.
-Before that, I received my M.Sc. degree in Mathematics from Marshall University, Huntington, West Virginia, in 2016, and my B.Sc. degree in Medical Imaging from Mudanjiang Medical University, China, in 2012.
-My research interests include comoutational optimal transport, and its potential applications in computer vision, statistics, transformation learning, etc.
+I am a postdoctoral research assistant at Vanderbilt University's Machine Intelligence and Neural Technologies (MINT) Lab, under the guidance of Dr. Soheil Kolouri.
+I earned my Ph.D. in Electrical and Computer Engineering from the University of Delaware in 2022.
+Prior to this, I completed my M.Sc. in Mathematics at Marshall University in West Virginia in 2016, and my B.Sc. in Medical Imaging at Mudanjiang Medical University, China, in 2012.
+My research focuses on computational optimal transport and its applications in fields like computer vision, statistics, and machine learning.